DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 where:

-* `<REGISTRY_SECRET>`: the secret name
+* `<REGISTRY_SECRET>` is the secret name.
-* `<API_KEY_GENERATED>`: the entitlement key from the previous step.
+* `<API_KEY_GENERATED>` is the entitlement key from the previous step.
 Make sure you enclose the key in double-quotes.
-* `<USER_EMAIL>`: the email address associated with your IBMid.
+* `<USER_EMAIL>` is the email address associated with your IBMid.

 > NOTE:  The `cp.icr.io` value for the docker-server parameter is the only registry domain name that contains the images.
 You must set the docker-username to `cp` to use an entitlement key as docker-password.

-Take a note of the secret name so that you can set it for the *image.pullSecrets* parameter when you run a helm install of your containers.
+Take note of the secret name so that you can set it for the *image.pullSecrets* parameter when you run a helm install command of your containers.
 The *image.repository* parameter will later be set to `cp.icr.io/cp/cp4a/odm`.

 #### c.
 Add the public IBM Helm charts repository